ikus060/rdiffweb/doc/configuration.md

    OR
    `zfs project -p 1 -rs /backups/admin`
    Where `1` is the rdiffweb user's id

 Take note, it's better to enable project quota attributes when the repositories are empty.

+### Configure usrquota

+This section is not a full documentation about how to enabled and configure ext4 quota, but provide enough guidance to help you in this configuration for you own need.

+NOTE: When using this mode of operation, each rdiffweb username should match a linux user.

+This documentation assume you have a separate partition for your storage `/dev/sdb1` mounted on `/backups`.

+1. First, you may need to install some dependencies required to enable the quota management:

+   `apt update`
+   `apt install quota e2fsprogs`

+2. First, you need to unmount the partition to apply modifications:

+   `umount -l /dev/sdb1`

+3. Once unmounted, you may enabled the quota feature on the partition:

+   `tune2fs -O quota /dev/sdb1`

+4. You may then re-mount the partition:

+   `mount /dev/sdb1`

+5. Verify if it's working by settings a quota:

+   `setquota -u $(id -u) 524288000 524288000 0 0 -a`
+   `repquota`

+6. Finally, you must configure rdiffweb by editing it's configuration file `/etc/rdiffweb/rdw.conf`.

+   `quota-set-cmd=setquota -u $RDIFFWEB_USERNAME $((RDIFFWEB_QUOTA / 1024)) $((RDIFFWEB_QUOTA / 1024)) 0 0 -a`
+   `quota-get-cmd=quota -u $RDIFFWEB_USERNAME | tail -n 1 | awk '{ print $3 * 1024; }'`
+   `quota-used-cmd=quota -u $RDIFFWEB_USERNAME | tail -n 1 | awk '{ print $2 * 1024; }'`

 ## Configure Rate-Limit